tinyeye-zach/GuildedRoseKata/readme.md

+# How to Run this Project (using Eclipse IDE)
+1. If you haven't already, [download the project from GitHub here](https://github.com/tinyeye-zach/GuildedRoseKata.git)
+2. Install Eclipse IDE (if you haven't already) - [link here](https://www.eclipse.org/downloads/)
+3. Install the Java 8 runtime environment - [link here](https://www.oracle.com/ca-en/java/technologies/javase/javase8-archive-downloads.html)
+4. Import the project into Eclipse IDE
+5. In Eclipse IDE, select **Run > Run Configurations** from the top menu to create the Run Configuration with the following information:
+   - Configuration Type: Java Application
+   - Project: GildedRoseKata
+   - Main class: com.gildedrose.TexttestFixture
+6. Press **Run** with this configuration and check your console output
+   - Your console output should look the same as the contents of the file **src/test/resource/SampleOutput.txt**
+7. ***(OPTIONAL)*** You can also install the Eclipse JDE Software tools and run all the JUnit tests that exist in the folder **src/text/java/com/gildedrose**

 # Coding Thoughts with Zak Knippel
-In this section, I'll be writing down my thought process on how I came to the final answer.
+In this section, I'll be writing down my thought process on how I came to this solution to the Gilded Rose kata.
 Please forgive the minor amounts of humour or conversational writing style - I've found it to be more engaging to both read and write, and helps both technical and non-technical readers understand and remember what's written.
 I also am a big fan of roleplaying games such as *Dungeons & Dragons* and can't help but play along with the fantasy theme of this kata.
 Got to have fun with these assignments, right?

 ## 1 - Understanding the Requirements
 Okay, so here's the short version of the requirements: